PeterEldredge/Surface-Tension-Unity/README.md

 Additionally, you can play the game at this link: https://petereldredge.itch.io/surfacetensiongame

-This is not the reccomended way to play it however, as there is a graphical issue in browsers that are not chrome.
+This is not the reccomended way to play it however, as there is a graphical issue in non chrome browsers.
 Additionally, the controls may feel less responsive.